lazzytim/thunder-rpc/README.md

 ### 📑 Python Libraries

 ThunderRPC use <a href="https://pypi.org/project/pypresence/">PyPresence</a> to make the RPC work and <a href="https://pypi.org/project/customtkinter/0.3/">CTk</a> to make the app window.
+In v1.3, ThunderRPC also use [pystray](https://pypi.org/project/pystray/) to make a system tray icon and minimize window instead of closing it!

 ---